 The placement of the chin implant is critical to the success of the procedure.
 Once the implant is in place, it is secured in its location with screws or sutures attached to the chin bone.
 The procedure typically takes approximately 1-2 hours to complete.
 Patients are able to return home a few hours after the procedure.

 Recovery and Results

 Discomfort after a chin implant can be managed with oral medication.
 The area may also be bruised and swollen for a number of days as the surgical site heals.
 Most swelling will be gone within six weeks after the procedure.

 Patients may return to work and regular activities within 7-10 days after surgery.
 Results of the procedure will be evident once swelling in the area fully subsides.
 Chin implants are considered a permanent way to augment the chin and a well-performed chin implant should last a lifetime for the patient.

-If you would like to learn more about chin implants in Paradise Valley, contact the office of Dr. Geoffrey Leber.
+If you would like to learn more about chin implants, contact the office of Dr. Geoffrey Leber.
 His staff can answer any questions you might have or schedule a consultation for you.